Martin Archer Shee: Death

 Shee died in Brighton in 1850 and was buried in the western extension to St Nicholas' Churchyard in Brighton.
 His headstone remains, but has been laid flat and moved to the perimeter of the site.

 Personal life

 Shee had three sons, who became successful barristers, and three daughters.

-Descendants of one of the sons was George Archer-Shee, whose story inspired The Winslow Boy, a play written by Sir Terence Rattigan and his older half-brother, Martin Archer-Shee MP.
+One of his descendants was George Archer-Shee, whose story inspired The Winslow Boy, a play written by Sir Terence Rattigan; another descendant was Martin Archer-Shee, a member of parliament in England.

 Shee's descendant, Mary Archer-Shee, supports the campaign for the fulfilment of Turner's wishes for his bequests.